Media of Sudan: Since independence

 In 2007, the leading English-language daily was the Khartoum Monitor, with a distribution of 3,000 to 3,500 copies per day.
 It experienced periodic harassment.
 This independent paper tended to reflect the views of Southerners.
 Sudan Vision was a progovernment paper with a daily circulation of about 3,200 copies.
 The Citizen supported the views of the SPLM and distributed about 2,000 copies per day.
 The Sudan Tribune was an Internet paper from Paris that tended to be critical of the NPC.
 In 2008 the NPC suspended the publishing license of both the Citizen and Sudan Tribune.

 Since the Sudanese revolution of 2018/19

 After 30 years of military government under Omar al-Bashir in 1989, the first independent union for Sudanese journalists was established in August 2022, comprising more than 1000 members.
 Since the Sudanese revolution of 2019 and the establishment of a transitory government, journalists could work under less restrictions than before, but after the military seized power again in a coup in October 2021, journalists have been threatened and arrested.
 According to the president of the union, their aims are freedom of speech, a minimum wage, health and social insurance.
 Further, and for the first time, the union demands equal pay for women and men, paid maternity leave and leading positions in newspapers for women journalists.

 Reuters, Agence France Press (AFP) as well as Al Jazeera and other news agencies have offices and corresponding journalists in Khartoum.

+Journalism during the 2023 war in Sudan

+During the 2023 Sudan conflict, news magazine Dabanga Radio TV Online published a joint statement by 17 Sudanese media and human rights organizations about the critical state of freedom of the media in Sudan.
+Relating to the period from April 15, 2023, to August 15, 2023, the statement emphasised "the perilous situation faced by Sudanese journalists who have become collateral victims caught between opposing factions."

+Journalist El Baqir Faisal, general coordinator of Journalists for Human Rights was quoted stating "What distinguishes this statement is the leaders of 17 Sudanese press institutions presenting a unified front for the first time on the war, as well as issues of protection and safety of journalists, and freedom of the press and expression."
+A founding member of the Sudanese Women’s Media Network stressed that the statement included cases of gender-based violence (GBV) against women journalists in conflict zones.
+She also stressed the call for accountability and media campaigns against hate speech and fake news.
+Speaking for the Sudanese Journalists Syndicate, Abdel Moneim Abu Idris said the main reasons of the statement were "the deteriorating conditions in which journalists have been living, and the continuous violations and repeated attacks, whether on their homes or workplaces."